OpenCyphal/public_regulated_data_types/reg/drone/README.md

 (create a private copy and edit that).
 Multi-frame transfers are not expected to cause performance issues because the official UAVCAN implementation libraries are optimized for handling multi-frame transfers efficiently.

+## Conventions

+All physical quantities except error variance should be represented as `float32` by default.
+Error variance and covariance matrices should use `float16` by default.

+Covariance matrices should be represented as their upper-right triangles using the matrix packing rules defined in the Specification.

+Types with covariance should be suffixed `Cov`; types with timestamp should be suffixed `Ts`;
+types with both should be suffixed `CovTs`.
+The timestamp field, if present, should be the first one;
+error (co)variance information should follow the data field(s) it relates to.